AisleSolutions/inventory-scanner/README.md

 **Inventory Scanner Gather Package Counts**

 4) Take the frame that contains the shelf and process the frame to get the inventory count.
+Details regarding this process is described in the next section.

 5) Update the database.